anon-author700/naturalistic-motor-learning/README.md

 ```

 Within certain subdirectories of the data directory (each corresponding to a phase of the task) is a helper python file for computing successful target hits and rewards.

+A Gymnasium (https://gymnasium.farama.org/) environment called Humanoid2dEnv is available in humanoid2d.py.
+This can be used to render the simulations.